top of page

 And here she is in her loving, new home after successfully being socialized and adopted out.

 In this video, I demonstrate the Superman Towel Wrap to safely restrain and remove a feral cat with a ruptured eye.
 While in this wrap, I'm able to assess her, apply eye medication, and give pain relief before her vet appointment.
 After her surgery, I hospitalized her for two weeks.
 During that time, I continued to use the Bundle & Bond technique with her.
-Although she never became friendly, she did become tolerant of being handled and housed, which ultimately decreased her stress while in my care until she could be released.
+Although she never became overtly friendly, she did become much more comfortable with being handled and housed, which ultimately decreased her stress while in my care until she could be released.
 And that's the goal- improving their welfare while under our care.

 Assessing and Petting a Scared Cat